littleroot/httpserver/README.md

 ```

 The program runs a Go server that listens for HTTP (port 80) and HTTPS (port
 443) requests.
-The server redirects any non-HTTPS requests to HTTPS, and it
+The server redirects all HTTP requests (except those to
+`/.well-known/`) to HTTPS.
+For HTTPS requests the server terminates TLS, and
-terminates TLS.
-Based on the incoming request's Host, the server proxies the
+based on the incoming request's Host, forwards the incoming request to an
-incoming request to its appropriate local server address.
-The mapping from
+appropriate internal server address.
+The mapping from incoming request hosts
-incoming request hosts to local server addresses is configured in `conf.toml`.
+to internal server addresses is configured in `conf.toml`.

 If a request is received for a host not configured in `conf.toml`,
-the server responds with a 503.
+the server responds with a 502.

 ## Usage